indravz/TestGitHub/organize.md

+Choose Option 1 — dedicated Git repo, but local Git only for now.
+Do not configure or create any remote repository.
+Keep main container itself as a plain directory.
+The new dev-ai-workspace should use local Git history to protect the AI workspace during this migration.
+Continue assessment only for now; do not create it until I approve the migration.

 You are helping me redesign an existing multi-repository DevOps workspace into a maintainable, governed, AI-assisted engineering workspace.

 This workspace has grown organically over time while I used GitHub Copilot and other AI tools.
 There are useful files already present, but the organization is inconsistent.
 Before making any changes, I want you to fully understand what exists, preserve it, classify it, and propose a cleaner architecture.